 Thea currently writes content for TIER’s professional development modules through her position at The Meadows Center for Preventing Educational Risk.
 Additionally, through her work at The University of Texas at Austin’s Counseling Mental Health Center, she collaborates with faculty members to embed wellness practices in their classrooms.
 She also lectures at the university.
 Her previous work includes writing the Texas Literacy Achievement and Reading to Learn Academies for kindergarten to grade 5, directing English/language arts for Del Valle Independent School District, and helping lead the Texas Reading First Initiative.
 Through these and other endeavors, Thea has provided extensive support to Texas educators in research-based reading and writing instruction and response to intervention.

-Leslie Bernal is a field trainer/analyst at The Meadows Center for Preventing Educational Risk.
-Leslie is currently leading the development of the TIER needs assessment and provides support for the development of Canvas courses, the website, and the cadre of trainers.
-Leslie has dedicated the past 7 years as a classroom teacher and advocate for students with special needs.
+Leslie Bernal is a senior field trainer/analyst at The Meadows Center for Preventing Educational Risk.
+Leslie is currently leading the TIER Model Demonstration Cohort and supports the Cadre of Trainers.
+Leslie spent 7 years as a classroom teacher and advocate for students with special needs.
 Leslie has partnered with schools to provide guidance and support in the implementation of evidence-based practices for academic instruction and intervention.
+She holds a master’s degree in Special Education from The University of Kansas.

 Dr. Dominique Williams